awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

    }
    ```

-   Alternatively, the following example creates an interface endpoint to an endpoint service in another AWS account \(the service provider provides you with the name of the endpoint service\)\.
+   Alternatively, the following example creates an interface endpoint to an endpoint service in another account \(the service provider provides you with the name of the endpoint service\)\.

    ```
    aws ec2 create-vpc-endpoint --vpc-id vpc-ec43eb89 --vpc-endpoint-type Interface --service-name com.amazonaws.vpce.us-east-1.vpce-svc-0e123abc123198abc --subnet-id subnet-abababab --security-group-id sg-1a2b3c4d